yuki-kimoto/SPVM-Cwd/README.md

 # SPVM::Cwd

-SPVM::Cwd is a SPVM module.
+SPVM::Cwd is a SPVM module to get the current directory.